rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

 @nav_title = 'Provider Platform'
 @this.toc = false

-The *LEAP Platform* is set of complementary packages and server recipes to automate the maintenance of LEAP services in a hardened Debian environment.
 Its goal is to make it as painless as possible for sysadmins to deploy and maintain a service provider's infrastructure for secure communication.

 **REQUIREMENTS** -- Before you begin, make sure you meet these requirements: